ilio-tech/javascript-basic-demo/README.md

-# javascript-basic-demo
+# JavaScript Basic Demo

-Basic JavaScript interactions for DOM manipulation and event handling.
+This repository contains a simple JavaScript interaction to demonstrate basic DOM manipulation and event handling.

+## Features

+- Click counter button
+- Updates the count in real time on the page

+## Skills Used

+- Vanilla JavaScript
+- DOM manipulation
+- Event handling